Former Olympic speed skater charged with defrauding millions of dollars from the government - NewsBreak

 SALT LAKE CITY ( ABC4 ) – Former Olympic speed skater Allison Marie Baver has been charged with defrauding the government of millions of dollars in Paycheck Protection Program loans.

 The U.S. Attorney’s Office in the District of Utah says the 41-year-old obtained a total of $10 million in loans obtained through the Small Business Administration’s Paycheck Protection Program (PPP).
-Baver has been charged with eight federal counts of making a false statement to a bank and one count of money laundering.DeSantis, Florida surgeon general discuss new monoclonal treatment for COVID-19 pre-exposure prevention
+Baver has been charged with eight federal counts of making a false statement to a bank and one count of money laundering.Third woman accuses ‘Sex and the City’ actor Chris Noth of sexual assault

 According to court documents, Baver is charged with making false statements on loan applications for a company she owns, Allison Baver Entertainment, LLC.
 During the period of April 13, 2020, to April 26, 2020, officials say Baver submitted eight different loan applications to Northeast Bank and Meridian Bank.
 In each application, Baver allegedly sought $10 million of PPP loan funding.